TEACH Grant Program

 What steps are required before receiving a TEACH grant?

 The steps below need to be completed each year that you receive a TEACH Grant.

 - Complete the TEACH Grant Program Interest Form

 - TEACH Grant Initial and Subsequent Counseling (TEACH Grant counseling)

 - Agreement to Serve or Repay (ATS)

 IMPORTANT: If you do not complete your service obligation, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Loan.
 You must then repay this loan to the U.S. Department of Education, with interest charged from the date the TEACH Grant was disbursed (paid to you or on your behalf).

 Get To Know Us Better

 We believe the best way to get the Concordia experience is to visit our supportive and fun campus.
-You can register to attend a group visit day, or schedule a personalized visit.
-In either type, you’ll have the opportunity to meet students, professors and get the information you’ll need to make a decision that’s best for you and your family.
+We'd love to design a personalized in-person or virtual visit for you and your family, where you can meet with professors, potential coaches, current students and the financial aid office.
+You’ll be able to get to know some of the people who make our campus special and get the information you'll need to make the best decision for you and your family.